dd010101/vyos-jenkins/readme.md

 ```

 This is used to disable custom build check.
 Custom build check would normally skip upload to reprepro repository
 if package is built from non-vyos repository.
-Unfortunately VyOS has bugs not only in their build system but as
-well in their packages, some packages are also missing, thus it's currently impossible to build all packages
+Unfortunately currently it's impossible to build all packages
 from VyOS repositories, and thus we need to use custom repositories.
+Because some packages don't have
+functional build scripts or don't exist at all.
+This check doesn't make sense anyway since we are using our
+reprepro repository.

 **Global properties -> Environmental Variables -> Add**